 —Ron Lealos, author of Pashtun and Don’t Mean Nuthin’

-Steve Anderson is the author of the Kaspar Brothers novels (The Losing Role, Liberated, Lost Kin), Under False Flags: A Novel, and other works.
-In The Other Oregon: A Thriller, he writes about his home state.
+Steve Anderson is the author of the Kaspar Brothers novels (The Losing Role, Liberated, Lost Kin) and Under False Flags, all centered on WWII and its aftermath.
+Other books include The Other Oregon and the novella Rain Down.
 Anderson was a Fulbright Fellow in Germany and is a literary translator of German as well as a freelance editor.
 He lives in Portland, Oregon.